effector/effector/src/content/docs/en/api/effector/Store.md

 2. `reducer` [_Reducer_](/en/explanation/glossary#reducer): Function that receives `state` and `params` and returns a new state, [should be **pure**](/en/explanation/glossary#purity).
    A store cannot hold an `undefined` value.
 If a reducer function returns `undefined`, the store will not be updated.
    - `state`: Current state of store
-   - `params`: Parameters passed to event call
+   - `params`: Parameters passed to the event call

 **Returns**